thunklife/thunklife.website/blog/2020-05-05-using-property-based-testing-in-javascript.md

 fc.check(fc.property(options, test))
 ```

-Here we use the `oneof` function to tell `fast-check` to choose between an integer, date, string, or null seperately
+Here we use the `oneof` function to tell `fast-check` to choose between an integer, date, string, or null separately
 at each run.
 This case, we removed the `withDeletedKeys` option so `fast-check` doesn't generate an empty record
 which will give us a valid response.